siyangwu1/siyangwu1/_pages/about.md

 My research focuses on understanding, designing, and deploying AI systems that support social goods and align with human values and capabilities.
 Where Wtih in I foucs on the following three asepcts:

-**Cultural Co-Evolution of Machines and Humans**

-I investigate how LLMs absorb and reproduce the latent structures of human imagination, scientific judgment, and cultural evolution.
+**Cultural Co-Evolution of Machines and Humans**: I investigate how LLMs absorb and reproduce the latent structures of human imagination, scientific judgment, and cultural evolution.

-**Automation of Scientific Discovery**

-I design agentic frameworks and human-in-the-loop systems that enable LLMs to act as proactive "co-theorists" in scientific reasoning and hypothesis generation.
+**Automation of Scientific Discovery**: I design agentic frameworks and human-in-the-loop systems that enable LLMs to act as proactive "co-theorists" in scientific reasoning and hypothesis generation.

-**Rethinking LLM Benchmarking Paradigms**

-I develop principled methods to evaluate model capabilities and credibility beyond traditional benchmarks, probing the internal exposure landscape and reliability of LLMs.
+**Rethinking LLM Benchmarking Paradigms**: I develop principled methods to evaluate model capabilities and credibility beyond traditional benchmarks, probing the internal exposure landscape and reliability of LLMs.

 ### Open to Collaborations